timomeh/vla/README.md

   }
 }

-class Database extends UserModule.Resource {
+class Database extends Vla.Resource {
   static override unwrap = "db"
   // Unwraps a property when injecting the resource:
   // When another class injects the database with `this.inject(Database)`,